 Pow, Stephen, Liao, Jingjing.
 Subutai: Sorting fact from fiction surrounding the Mongol Empire’s greatest general (with translations of Subutai’s two biographies in the Yuan Shi), in Journal of Chinese Military History.
 2018.
 Vol. 7.
 Pp. 37–76.
 DOI 10.1163/22127453-12341323

 Pow, Stephen.
-Climatic and Environmental Limiting Factors in the Mongol Empire’s Westward Expansion: Exploring Causes for the Mongol Withdrawal from Hungary in 1242, in Yang, Liang Emlyn et al. (eds.)
+Climatic and Environmental Limiting Factors in the Mongol Empire’s Westward Expansion: Exploring Causes for the Mongol Withdrawal from Hungary in 1242, in Yang, Liang Emlyn et al. (eds.).
 Socio-Environmental Dynamics along the Historical Silk Road.
 Cham: Springer, 2019.
 Pp. 301–321.

 Pow, Stephen.
 Conquest and Withdrawal: The Mongol invasions of Europe in the thirteenth century.
 PhD thesis.
 Central European University, 2020.
 313 p.